yueyu19/yueyu19.github.io/_drafts/traffic.md

 mathjax: true
 ---

-Do you know how to predict the traffic volumes in a transportation network using convex optimization?
-Do you know the difference between Beckmann's model and Nesterov \& de Palma's model for traffic equilibra?
-Find out more in this post.
+Do you know how to predict the ground traffic volums in a city during a rush hour?
+Do you know the connection between traffic equilibra, supply-demand model and queuing theory?
+Find out more in this lecture.

 # Prerequisite